oracle/oracle-database-operator/README.md

   kubectl apply -f https://raw.githubusercontent.com/oracle/oracle-database-operator/main/oracle-database-operator.yaml
   ```

-  ---
-  **NOTE:**
-  The above command will also upgrade the existing v0.2.0 `OraOperator` installation to the latest version; for example, v0.2.1.

-  ---

   Ensure that the operator pods are up and running.
 For high availability, Operator pod replicas are set to a default of 3.
 You can scale this setting up or down.

   ```sh